damianhakert/damianhakert.github.io/source/handbook/index.html.md

 If your username on dev.gitlab.org is different from your username on GitLab.com, you might want to create a similar filter for that username as well.

+#### Advance

+If you use the archive function you normally return to your overview.
+With auto-advance you can return to the next message.
+Enable 'Auto-advance' in the labs section under settings.
+The default setting of showing the next older message is OK.

 ### Hangouts on air

 Hangouts on Air probably only works with a maximum of 15 people for scheduled calls (same limit as normal Google Hangouts).